PhilSA/Trove/com.trove.stats/Documentation~/how-it-works-advanced.md

 `StatsWorldData.SetStatModifiersStack()` can also be use to add native collections or any kind of blob reference to the stack, for whatever purposes you may find.

-## Stats that are only evaluared on-demand
+## On-demand stats update

-In certain cases, it can be useful for performance reasons to have certain stats that only recompute on-demand (meaning they don't automatically react to stat changes of dependent stats).
-This can be the case if a stat that needs to be read very rarely depends on another stat that changes very frequently.
+In certain cases, it can be useful -for performance reasons- to only update stats on-demand (meaning they don't automatically react to stat changes of dependent stats).
+This can be the case if a stat A depends on a stat B, and B changes every frame, but A only needs to be read once in a while.
+Instead of having stat B's update trigger an update to stat A every frame, we can choose to only update stat A when we need to read it.

 In order to do this, the modifiers we add to the stat must NOT register their observed stats in the modifier's `AddObservedStatsToList`.
 This will prevent reactive stat changes for the modifier's affected stat.
-Then when we do want to access the up-to-date value of this stat, we simply call `StatsAccessor.TryUpdateStat` before reading the value.
+Then when we do want to access the up-to-date value of this stat, we simply call `StatsAccessor.TryUpdateStat` or `StatsAccessor.UpdateStatRef` before reading the value.

-Be careful with this approach though, because if other stats depend on this on-demand stat, these other stats will also only be recomputed when the on-demand stat is manually updated.